WHO WE ARE

-The Delaware City refinery is located on a 5,000-acre site on the Delaware River, with the ability to accept crude by rail or waterborne cargoes.
-Delaware City possesses an extensive distribution network of pipelines, barges and tankers, truck and rail for the distribution of its refined products.
+The Delaware City Refining Company (DCRC) is located on a 5,000-acre site on the Delaware River, with the ability to accept crude by rail or waterborne cargoes.
+Delaware City possesses an extensive distribution network of pipelines, barges and tankers, truck and rail for the distribution of

 STUFF WE MAKE

-Delaware City Refinery literally fuels Delaware’s economy and mobility by delivering approximately 70 percent of Delaware’s gasoline consumption, while supplying energy to the nation’s northeast.
-The facility separates, converts and blends the crude oil that arrives at its piers via ocean-going oil tankers into unbranded transportation fuel:
+The Delaware City refinery literally fuels Delaware’s economy and mobility by delivering approximately 70 percent of Delaware’s gasoline consumption, while supplying energy to the nation’s northeast.
+The facility separates, converts and blends crude oil into unbranded transportation fuel and other byproducts:

 WHAT ARE YOUR JOB DUTIES?